The Global Politics Extended Essay Structure

 - Any other interesting data which you would like to refer to in the body of your work (i.e. a political map, which you mention in the main body of your work).
 You won’t exactly get “credit” for the work, but give you something else to connect the dots in your conclusion.
 Obviously, the best place for your analysis is in the Main Body, but sometimes you just run out of room (words) and you’ve

-Finally, when you’ve almost finished your first draft and you’re ready to make it better, take a look at this: How to Make Your Good Extended Essay Great (IBM Blog)
+Finally, when you’ve almost finished your first draft and you’re ready to make it better, you can reach out and talk through your thinking with Tim if you like.

 Written by Tim Woods